Josh Allen (offensive lineman)

-Josh Nathanial Allen (born December 30, 1991) is a former American football center.
+Josh Nathanial Allen (born December 30, 1991) is an American former professional football center.
 He played college football at the University of Louisiana at Monroe and attended Cedar Hill High School in Cedar Hill, Texas.
-He has been a member of the Tampa Bay Buccaneers, Green Bay Packers, San Francisco 49ers, Arizona Cardinals, Arizona Hotshots, and Dallas Renegades.
+He was also a member of the Tampa Bay Buccaneers, Green Bay Packers, San Francisco 49ers, Calgary Stampeders, Arizona Cardinals, Arizona Hotshots, and Dallas Renegades.

-Early years
+Early life

 Allen played high school football for the Cedar Hill High School Longhorns.
 He earned first-team all-district honors in 2009 and was selected to play in the Team USA vs. World All-Star Game.
 He helped lead the Longhorns to the 2008 and 2009 district championships.
 Allen played tackle and center his senior year.
 He also lettered in powerlifting and track & field.

 College career

 Allen played for the Louisiana–Monroe Warhawks from 2010 to 2013.

 Professional career

-Tampa Bay Buccaneers
+Tampa Bay Buccaneers (first stint)

-Allen signed with the Tampa Bay Buccaneers on May 12, 2014, after going undrafted in the 2014 NFL Draft.
+Allen signed with the Tampa Bay Buccaneers on May 12, 2014, after going undrafted in the 2014 NFL draft.
 He was released by the Buccaneers on August 31, 2014.